 How to Dispute or Appeal Tax Audit Results

-Alternatively, you can file an appeal.
+Alternatively, you can skip the ADR and file an appeal.
 To appeal the audit findings, you must send a written protest to the address on the audit results notice, and you must do so by the date on the notice.
 Typically, you have 30 days to appeal.

 You can represent yourself during an appeal, but for the best results, you should work with someone who has a strong knowledge of the tax code and the appeals process.
 The IRS allows CPAs, tax attorneys, and enrolled agents to represent taxpayers during appeals hearings.
-If you go to Tax Court, you will need an attorney.
+If you go to Tax Court, you will need an attorney or a US Tax Court Practitioner (CPA or EA who’s passed a test to practice in Tax Court).

 What If You Owe Additional Taxes After an Audit?